|

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

-FERS incorporates code from the following third-party libraries, which are provided under their own licenses.
+FERS incorporates code from several third-party libraries, which are provided under their own licenses (MIT, BSD, Boost).
 The full text for these licenses can be found in the THIRD_PARTY_LICENSES directory.